5 Things to Love About Walt Disney World During the Holidays

-In true Disney style, the holidays at Walt Disney World in Orlando are completely over the top, in a very good way.
-You've got the Osborne Family Spectacle of Dancing Lights at Disney's Hollywood Studios (this is the last year to see it), Holidays Around The World at Epcot and Mickey's Very Merry Christmas Party at Magic Kingdom, just to name a few.
-If you are planning on being there this year, here are a few things to keep an eye out for:
+In true Disney style, the holidays at Walt Disney World Resort in Orlando are completely over the top, in a very good way.
+If you are planning on being there this year, here are a few things to keep an eye out for.

 If you've never experienced the Osborne Family Spectacle of Dancing Lights, now's the time.
 This beloved event, now in its 20th year, is in its last season.
 You can see the extravagant holiday lights display until Jan.
 3, 2016.
 Initially created by an Arkansas man as a gift for his daughter, it had morphed into something that people from around the world come to see.

 "Like many things we experience in Walt Disney World, the lights are special," says Lou Mongello, a Disney expert who has written three books about Walt Disney World.
 "Not just because of their visual brilliance, but really it's about how they make us feel and the wonderful, heartwarming family story behind them."

 Tip: The Made with Mickey Ear Hats make watching the lights even more fun; the ears light up in sync with the music.

 The Candlelight Processional at Epcot is always a crowd-pleaser.
 A celebrity narrator tells the Christmas story as the 50-piece orchestra and choir performs your favorite holiday songs.